SafeSearch Detection detects explicit content such as adult content or

 Explicit content detection on a remote image

-The Vision API can perform feature detection on a remote image file located in Cloud Storage or on the Web.
-When you send a remote file request, you specify the file URL and don't need to send the contents of the image file in the request body.
+You can use the Vision API to perform feature detection on a remote image file that is located in Cloud Storage or on the Web.
+To send a remote file request, specify the file's Web URL or Cloud Storage URI in the request body.

 Before using any of the request data, make the following replacements: